Love and Other Drugs: The Chemistry of Love Addiction and Relationships

-Valentine’s Day is just around the corner, and as our minds turn increasingly to hugs, kisses and chocolate, we all have our own opinions on the matter.
+Valentine’s Day is here, and as our minds turn increasingly to hugs, kisses, and chocolate, we all have our own opinions on the matter.
 Some of us will spend our month’s wages on candy and karats; some will let the day pass by without much ceremony; some will curse the holiday and the coupled-versus-lonely comparison that it ultimately engenders.
-But the most visceral Valentine’s naysayers can take heart (chocolate or otherwise) in the reality that our responses to love, affection and sweets is, to an extent, out of our control.
+But the most visceral Valentine’s naysayers can take heart (chocolate or otherwise) in the reality that our responses to love, affection, and sweets is, to an extent, out of our control.
 There is more than one way for addiction to affect relationships.
-Whether you’re married, in a committed relationship, dating or sharing your bed with a pile of unfolded laundry, love is a matter of chemistry.
+Whether you’re married, in a committed relationship, dating, or sharing your bed with a pile of unfolded laundry, love is a matter of chemistry.
 On a darker note, this chemistry shares similarities with how our bodies respond to drugs and alcohol.

 Some of the common signs you may be addicted to love include:

 - Inability to distinguish between sexually intense experiences and genuine, substantive affection.

 - Needing to be in a relationship to feel “whole” or valid.

 - Neglecting other areas of your life in the pursuit of romantic validation.

 - Looking for a new partner while still in a committed relationship.

 - Constantly struggling to maintain sexual intensity within a relationship.

 - Faking interest or sacrificing your own happiness just to be in a relationship.